Vizzuality/vizzuality/content/projects/iisd-sdg-hub.md

     -   text_right:
             title: Visual clues
             description:  "We’ve used the website’s design to add in subtle clues that help guide the user toward the information they seek.
 For example, as you hover over the SDG ring on the homepage, a number appears, telling you which goal that segment is about.
-When you click on a segment, a box pops up with details on how many articles and policy-briefs have been written on that goal.
+When you click on a segment, a box pops up with details on how many articles and policy briefs have been written on that goal.
 You may also notice that the length of each segment has been extended, representing the scale of how much has been written about each goal."
             image: iisd_high_ring.png

     -   text_left: